jdevelop/passkeeper/README.md

 ### Case

 The case can be 3D printed using any PLA filament.
-The STL models are provided in the [/case/stl/](/case/stl/) folder.
-Having layers height of 0.15 mm should work, some may try 0.20 for quick print or go thinner for smoother surfaces.
+The *.STL* models are provided in the [/case/stl/](/case/stl) folder.
+Using a layer height of 0.15 mm should work, you can try 0.20 for a quick print or go thinner for smoother surfaces.

 ![Case](images/case-model.png)